XpiritBV/ContainerWorkshop2018Docs/Lab4-Networking.md

 The last command will give a bash from the container instance whose ID you specified.
 Run a command `ip a` and check how many ethernet adapters are listed.
 Verify that it corresponds with your design.

 You can also give a container instance an alias, so you can refer to it by a network alias instead of its container service name.
-Use the fragment below to give the SQL Server instance a network alias `sql.containerworkshop.local`.
+Use the fragment below to give the SQL Server instance created in the [previous module](https://github.com/XpiritBV/ContainerWorkshop2018Docs/blob/master/Lab3-DockerizingNETCore.md#running-sql-server-in-a-docker-container) a network alias `sql.containerworkshop.local`.

 ```
     networks: